Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 If you’re visiting Venice on a budget, the most important thing will be to avoid the peak summer months of July and August, as well as Venice Carnival in February.

-These are the busiest times for tourism in Venice so the prices of travel and accomodation are usually greatly inflated.
+These are the busiest times for tourism in Venice so the prices of travel and accommodation are usually greatly inflated.

 Plus the city can get extremely busy and overcrowded during the peak periods.